 - Sugary foods and beverages, especially ones processed with high fructose corn syrup, such as sodas, syrups and some salad dressings, as well as sweetened cereals, bakery goods and candies

-Drinking too much alcohol, especially beer, which is rich in guanosine (a purine nucleoside), also leads to uric acid buildup.
+Drinking too much alcohol, especially beer, which is rich in guanosine (a purine nucleoside), also leads to uric acid buildup and attacks of gout.
 Alcohol ingestion leads to dehydration, which prevents the body from eliminating uric acid efficiently.
 As the body starves or dehydrates, uric acid continues to build up in the joints.

 It’s in the Kidneys

 Normally, uric acid is excreted from the body through the kidneys.
 Some people who suffer from hypothyroidism and kidney disorders are at an increased risk of developing gout.
 The treatments for such disorders often interfere with the body’s ability to process uric acid, not to mention that a kidney disorder can also cause problems with uric acid elimination.